safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 ### Daily Risk Accounts

 Users have a `DailyRiskAccount` for each calendar day.
-These are used to accumulate Viral Tokens relating to interactions on that particular day.
+These are used to accumulate Risk Tokens relating to interactions on that particular day.
 By segmenting the accounts into individual days, we are able to:

 * More accurately reflect the risk of exposure over a period of time.